FOSS Governance and Blockchain Networks

 - Tools and methods of communication and organization

 Across these six categories, a further distinction is made between informal and formal structures or processes: the former are based on shared social norms and community culture, while the latter are expressed in written rules and contractual agreements.
 In addition to external control mechanisms, such as software licenses and code quality checks, effective FOSS governance depends also on factors that are internal to the individuals involved, such as intrinsic motivation and self-policing.

-The need for formalized governance vis-à-vis the external world arises as the developer and user communities expand, and commercial interests or conflicts among different stakeholders emerge.
-To handle the growing complexity, maturing FOSS projects introduce legal structures (typically a non-profit foundation or a lead developer company), a much more specialized division of labor (including delegation and a clear distinction between strategic, administrative, and technical tasks), official forms of communication, and a stronger overall focus on the long-term stability of the project.
-Once established, formal governance helps to preserve a project even when its founders and initial contributors are no longer actively involved.
+The need for formalized governance vis-à-vis the external world arises as the developer and user communities expand, and especially as commercial interests or conflicts among different stakeholders emerge.
+To handle the growing complexity, maturing FOSS projects introduce legal structures (typically a non-profit foundation or a lead developer company), a much more specialized division of labor (including delegation and a clear distinction between strategic, administrative, and technical tasks), official forms of communication, and a stronger overall focus on the long-term stability and sustainability of the project.
+Once established, formal governance helps preserve a project even when its founders and initial contributors are no longer actively involved.

 Types of FOSS Governance

 Taxonomies of FOSS governance focus on software licenses, organizational structure, and the general ethos of the project.
 Most FOSS projects can be placed on a spectrum between mechanistic/hierarchical vs. organic/distributed ecosystems, or open/reciprocal vs. more restrictive/commercial approaches to software licensing.
 Beyond that, further distinctions can be made based on the distribution of decision-making power, or how a particular project manages their software development process and stakeholder relations.